h8d13/HayDay/README.md

 HayDay Bot Python

 I've create this for two reasons:

-1. The two other packages on GitHub for HayDay are viruses (bad ones at that).
+⚠ The two other packages on GitHub for HayDay are viruses (bad ones at that).
 Please reset your computer if you've ran these programs at all.
+I have reported it to github...
+There might be a lot more of them.
+⚠

-2. It's a game that preys on your patience, so it's fun to automate.
+It's a game that preys on your patience, so it's fun to automate.

 Finally, I will not provide the full automation script as it's against terms of service.
 I will however, show the full work to get there.
 Also thanks to @claritycoders for inspiration with the fishing bot.